567

 – roberto06

-Feb 22, 2017 at 11:04
+Commented Feb 22, 2017 at 11:04

 • \$\begingroup\$ "Inventivity" is not objective.
 The obvious way to do this in CJam neither uses prebuilt classes with all the digits nor any other standard loophole, is two characters long, and by virtue of being obvious is probably not "inventive".
-If you feel the need to try to forbid non-inventive answers, that suggests to me that you already know that the answer to "Is it a good challenge?" is "No, it's not". \$\endgroup\$ Feb 27, 2017 at 14:38
+If you feel the need to try to forbid non-inventive answers, that suggests to me that you already know that the answer to "Is it a good challenge?" is "No, it's not". \$\endgroup\$ Commented Feb 27, 2017 at 14:38

 -2